| ||Name/address||Dates attended from / to|

 A first language other than English should be recorded where a child was exposed to the language during early development and continues to be exposed to this language in the home or in the community.

 If a child was exposed to more than one language (which may include English) during early development the language other than English should be recorded, irrespective of the child’s proficiency in English.

 In the case of an older pupil who is no longer exposed to the first language in the home, and who now uses only another language, the pupil or parent can determine which language should be recorded.

 Our ethnic background describes how we think of ourselves.
 This may be based on many things including, for example, our skin colour, language, culture, ancestry or family history.
 Ethnic background is not the same as nationality or country of birth.

-Please study the list below and tick one box only to indicate the ethnic background of the child.
+Please study the list below and tick ONE box only to indicate the ethnic background of your child.

 Any information you provide will be used solely to compile statistics on the school careers and experiences of pupils from different ethnic backgrounds, to help ensure that all pupils have the opportunity to fulfil their potential.
 These statistics will not allow individual pupils to be identified.
 From time to time the information will be passed on to the Local Authority and the Department for Education and Skills (DfES) to contribute to local and national statistics.
-The information will also be passed on to future schools to save it having to be asked for again.
+The information will also be passed on to future schools.

 The School currently uses an outside provider to send emails/texts to families.
 In order to use WisePay® we need to collect parent/carer email addresses and mobile telephone numbers.
 Please be assured the Wisepay service is registered with the Data Protection Register and guarantees that all information supplied will be kept completely private.
 There is also NO advertising associated with the scheme.